Skip to main content

 Technical Analysis

-CVE-2025-41358 is an authorization bypass vulnerability categorized under CWE-639 (Authorization Bypass Through User-Controlled Key) affecting i2A's CronosWeb product, specifically versions 24.05 and 25.00 prior to patch 25.00.00.12.
+CVE-2025-41358 is an authorization bypass vulnerability classified under CWE-639 (Authorization Bypass Through User-Controlled Key) affecting i2A's CronosWeb product versions prior to 25.00.00.12, specifically versions 24.05 and 25.00.
 The vulnerability arises from insufficient validation of the 'documentCode' parameter in the endpoint '/CronosWeb/Modulos/Personas/DocumentosPersonales/AdjuntarDocumentosPersonas'.
-Authenticated users with low privileges can manipulate this parameter to access documents belonging to other users, bypassing intended access controls.
-This is a classic Insecure Direct Object Reference (IDOR) flaw, where the application trusts user-supplied input to reference sensitive resources without proper authorization checks.
-The CVSS 4.0 score is 8.3 (high), reflecting network attack vector, low attack complexity, no privileges required beyond authentication, no user interaction, and a high impact on confidentiality.
-The vulnerability does not affect integrity or availability but compromises sensitive document confidentiality.
-No public exploits have been reported yet, but the vulnerability is publicly disclosed and should be considered exploitable.
+An authenticated attacker can manipulate this parameter to access documents belonging to other users, bypassing intended access controls.
+This is a classic Insecure Direct Object Reference (IDOR) flaw where the application trusts user-supplied keys without proper authorization checks.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required beyond authentication (PR:L), no user interaction (UI:N), and high impact on confidentiality (VC:H) with no impact on integrity or availability.
+The vulnerability is critical in environments where sensitive personal or corporate documents are managed, as unauthorized access can lead to data leakage and compliance violations.
+Although no exploits are currently known in the wild, the ease of exploitation and high confidentiality impact make it a significant threat.
 The vulnerability was reserved in April 2025 and published in December 2025, with INCIBE as the assigner.
-The affected versions are widely used in various European organizations for document management, making this a significant risk for unauthorized data disclosure.
+No official patches are linked yet, so organizations must implement compensating controls promptly.

 Potential Impact